What to Expect: Your Guide to MAC Lung Disease Treatment

 - Take any other drugs

 If you are waiting to treat your MAC lung disease, regular follow-up care is needed.
 Most doctors will test your saliva and mucus (sputum) every few months.
 They may also do chest imaging tests like X-rays or computed tomography (CT) scans every 6 months or so.
-If there are signs your MAC lung disease is getting worse, it may be time to start treatment.1-3
+If there are signs your MAC lung disease is getting worse, it may be time to start an active treatment for MAC.1-3

-For most people, the first line of treatment is with antibiotic drugs.
+For most people, the first line of treatment is with antibiotic medication.
 But there are also other treatment options that can be used instead of or along with these drugs.2

 Antibiotics